castuardo/columnar-aware-dedup/README.md

 4. Check client (createClient.sh) script: The default values for the properties will connect to port 2000 of 127.0.0.1.
 The default input file/dir is /tmp/client (this can be set as ither an individual file or a directory).
 The test also filters to only handle orc files.
 5. For client, you can create /tmp/client folders and add some orc files to transfer them.
-The basic way to test this is to copy the same orc file twice so you can see how the whole data section is deduplicated/
+The basic way to test this is to copy the same orc file twice so you can see how the whole data section is deduplicated.
 6. Run runNaiveTestORC.sh.

 Check the logs (client.log and server.log).
 You should see in client.log something like: